 A principles oriented investigation of the relationships between organisms and their environments.
 Structural and functional aspects of the ecosystem, community types, population and succession related field and laboratory investigations.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisite: BIO122.
+Prerequisites: BIO\122.

-BIO296, Biotechnology Internship (3 credits)
+BIO\296, Biotechnology Internship (3 cr.)

-Students will work a minimum of 160 hours in an industrial or research biotechnology laboratory learning new research skills and practicing skills learned in lab classes.
-Prerequisite: Permission of the Program Coordinator.
+Student will work a minimum of 160 hours in an industrial or research biotechnology laboratory learning new research skills and practicing skills learned in lab classes.
+Prerequisites: Permission of the program coordinator.

-(BBG, BES, BFN, BMG, BMK)
+BUSINESS (BBG\, BES\, BFN\, BMG\, BMK\)